 You have to roll with the punches and hope that you garnered enough knowledge in your program to you learn as you go.
 I also try to surround myself with people I can reach out to.
-I collaborate a lot, not just with my physician, but I have a cardiologist on speed dial or I text him.
+I collaborate a lot, not just with my physician, but I have a cardiologist on speed dial.
 You build relationships with the other providers in the community.

 What other community programs are you involved in?